 Who is a competitive interviewee?

 All students interviewed for the BMS major are intelligent and accomplished.
 In the interview, the objective is to learn more about your personality, goals, and passions.
 Resist the temptation to answer questions the way you believe the interviewers want them answered and just be yourself.
 Remember, your academic record and application were impressive enough to earn you an interview.
 Now, the interviewers are determining if you are a good fit for the major.

 Students being interviewed for admission to the BMS major should consider this an opportunity to impress their interviewers.
 Business attire is expected.

 What if I’m really nervous?

 Relax!
-The faculty and staff associated with the BMS major work with undergraduate students all of the time, and they know that interviewees will be nervous.
+The faculty and staff affiliated with the BMS major work with undergraduate students all the time, and they know that interviewees will be nervous.
 You should be yourself…and present the best “you” that you can be.
 The major is not looking for a specific type of student to be admitted, and you may be just the student who would be a good fit with the entering class.

 Is there anything else I should know?